Is Kvothe the Bloodless a Gary Stu (Mary Sue)?

 Introduction

-One of the most popular Fantasy series of our modern age is The Kingkiller Chronicle by Patrick Rothfuss.
-It tells the tale of one young boy of many talents, one of which seems to be his temper--as red and fiery as his hair--that seems to get him in trouble quite a bit.
+One of our modern age's most popular fantasy series is The Kingkiller Chronicle by Patrick Rothfuss.
+It tells the tale of one young boy of many talents, one of which is his temper--as red and fiery as his hair--that gets him in trouble quite a bit.
 He appears to consistently get out of his trials with too few repercussions.
-At least, that has been my consensus in the years since I started to read and analyze these books.
+At least, that has been my consensus in the years since I started to read and analyze these novels.

-Minor and Major spoiler warning from this point on for the following books and movies: Star Wars Episodes 7, 8, and 9; The Hunger Games, Dune, and, of course, The Name of the Wind and The Wise Man's Fear.
+Minor and Major spoiler warning from this point on for the following books and/or movies: Star Wars Episodes 7, 8, and 9; The Hunger Games series, Dune, and, of course, The Name of the Wind and The Wise Man's Fear (The Kingkiller Chronicle).

 However, these have been out for at least two years.
 The most recent is The Rise of Skywalker (2019) (or Dune if you're counting the movie (2021), but the book has been out since 1965), so if you haven't gotten around to reading or seeing these titles, that's on you.

-Rey Skywalker: Star Wars: The Sequel Trilogy (Episodes VII: The Force Awakens, VIII: The Last Jedi, and IX: The Rise of Skywalker)) "That's not how the Force works!" -Han to Finn in The Force Awakens
+Rey Skywalker: Star Wars: Episodes VII: The Force Awakens, VIII: The Last Jedi, and IX: The Rise of Skywalker "That's not how the Force works!" -Han Solo to Finn in The Force Awakens

-Physical Abilities: Uses/learns how to use the Force quickly and with barely any trial.
-Knows how to fight (through context, we understand that she had to defend herself growing up as a scrapper on Jakku).
-However, fighting with a lightsaber is supposedly very difficult and takes years to master.
-Although we see her train briefly in with Luke in The Last Jedi and less in The Rise of Skywalker with Leia, there is still little-to-no explanation of the origins of her talents.
-Until The Rise of Skywalker, where it's explained that she is Palpatine's granddaughter.
-Many of her abilities seem to be granted by the blood of Palpatine.
-Or worse yet, COS or what we call plot armor.
-And is, therefore, robbed of one AS point.
+Physical Abilities: However, she learns how to use the Force quickly and with barely any trial, which brings me to lightsaber combat, which is supposed to be very difficult and takes years to master, even with Force sensitivity.
+Although we see her train briefly with Luke in The Last Jedi and in The Rise of Skywalker with Leia, there still needs to be more explanation of the origins of her talents, which we don't get until The Rise of Skywalker, where it's explained that she is Palpatine's granddaughter which can easily explain her abilities.
+This, unfortunately, is the bane of many fictional characters today as they are gifted with COS or plot armor (not that plot armor is inherently flawed, but it must be tactful, just as any armor should be).
+Because of these points, Rey is robbed of one AS point.

-In her struggle through all of these examples, Rey is able to either overcome or accept certain aspects of each one.
-She accepts that her parents are never returning to Jakku, and therefore, neither should she.
-Rey found a new family in BB-8, Finn, Poe, Han, Leia, and Chewie though she hadn't yet found a purpose to her newfound life with the resistance.
-Which, of course, she then looks for in Luke Skywalker, Kylo Ren/Ben Solo, and even in Snoke in the sense that she tries her hardest to kill him to help redeem Kylo/Ben.
+In her struggle through all of these examples, Rey either overcomes or accepts certain aspects of each one.
+She acknowledges that her parents will never return to Jakku; therefore, neither should she.
+Rey found a new family in BB-8, Finn, Poe, Han, Leia, and Chewie, though she hadn't yet found a purpose in her newfound life with the Resistance.
+Which, of course, she then looks for in Luke Skywalker, Kylo Ren/Ben Solo, and even Snoke (albeit briefly) in the sense that she tries her hardest to kill him to help redeem Kylo/Ben.
 Eventually, she finds her place with Leia as the Princess turned General decides to teach Rey the ways of the Force and train her as a Jedi.
 However, finding a place in the galaxy brings the new struggle of finding out she is the granddaughter of Palpatine and, therefore, has to fight the innate evil within her.
-Unfortunately, this fight is not shown in her as much as in Kylo Ren throughout the entire trilogy.
-But she did find, with the help of Luke, that it's not what's in her blood, but what she chooses to do.
-After overcoming so many inner struggles, I believe Rey deserves one AS point.
+Unfortunately, this fight is not shown in her as much as in Kylo Ren throughout the trilogy.
+But she did find, with the help of Luke, that it's not what's in her blood but what she chooses to do.
+After overcoming her many inner struggles, Rey deserves one AS point.

-Actions vs. Consequences: This is a hard one for me because when it comes to action/consequence in Rey's story, there doesn't seem to be that many negatives, which in character growth, is paramount in its importance.
+Actions vs. Consequences: This is a hard one for me because when it comes to Rey's story's action/consequence dynamic, there seem to be only so many negatives, which, in character growth, are paramount in importance.
 Most of her actions lead to unprecedented consequences.
 For example, She decides to run away after her vision with Luke's lightsaber and is caught by Kylo and taken to Starkiller Base.
 But as soon as she's left alone with her Stormtrooper guard, she uses Force mind manipulation (which, to my understanding, she'd never practiced before) to get out of her cell.
-And, it seems, she was well on her way to escaping when she ran into Han, Chewie, and Finn.
+And it seems she was well on her way to escaping when she ran into Han, Chewie, and Finn.
 Easy peasy.
 And from there, most, if not all, of her other (positive) actions are equal in their consequences.
-If she makes a good choice, her result is met with a superior outcome.
+Her result is met with a superior outcome if she makes a good choice.

-On the other hand, if she makes a not-so-good choice, there is a consequence, but the effect on her (or her friends) is not dire.
-Not in the way Poe's actions at the beginning of The Last Jedi do.
+On the other hand, if she makes a not-so-good choice, there is a consequence, but the effect on her (or her friends) is rarely ever dire.
+Not in the way Poe's actions at the beginning of The Last Jedi are.
 Or Kylo's choices in The Force Awakens.
 And thus, she loses another AS point.

 Anti-Sue Rating: 1/3